 What we do

-We provide structured rehabilitation in a safe multi-culture, and supportive environment that enable its clients to take steps to improve the quality of their lives.
+We provide structured services in a safe multi-culture, and supportive environment that enable its clients to take steps to improve the quality of their lives.
 Coghlan Lodges provides the opportunity for people to make changes and take positive steps necessary for more independence and fulfillment.

 We achieve this through group work and individual key-working sessions and by creating a forum for information sharing and building a sense of community.
 Group sessions are used for many purpose including making decisions, identifying challenging behaviours and confronting them, resolving conflict, understanding and solving problems, clarifying difficult issues, developing a sense of control and facilitating the development of personal skills.